 The heart of today’s Zion is Salt Lake City.
 I imagine that even in Salt Lake the initial violence and mayhem could be unbelievable if the necessities of life became unavailable for enough people.
 How long it would take to restore order is anybody’s guess.
 I would hope Stake and Ward leaders would be prepared for such conditions and the saints could unite and prepare in a way that would prevent mayhem.

 If Ye are Prepared Ye Shall not Fear

 The word “if” looms large in this promise.
-This brings me to the point of my first post for 2009.
 I hope that all of the saints who read this post will be prepared as the prophets and apostles have told us to be.
 If the current conditions that exist in the world don’t motivate the saints to prepare, then maybe many are “past feeling” as the Book of Mormon teaches (1 Nephi 17:45).